marcusvco/marcusvco/README.md

 ### Hi there! 👋 My name is Marcus and I am a Software Engineer
 ##
-- I’m currently learning React.js and Next.js
+- I’m currently learning Go

 <!-- <div align="center">
   <a href="https://github.com/marcusvco"></a>